This is the thirtieth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Panama City, Florida.

 Dupont Bridge Spans: Panama City to Tyndall AFB bridge built in 1927 and 1929, 3 spans sunk in 2008, each span is 180 feet (54 meters) long and 35 feet (10 meters) high

-Grey Ghost: 110 feet (33 meters), 105 foot (31 meter) tug, 22 miles (35 km) offshore, sunk in reef program in 1978 next to a natural reef, very rich combo reef today, experienced level
+Grey Ghost: 110 feet (33 meters), 105-foot (31-meter) tug, 22 miles (35 km) offshore, sunk in reef program in 1978 next to a natural reef, very rich combo reef today, experienced level

-Empire Mica: 115 feet (34 meters), 479 foot (144 meter) British tanker built in 1941, torpedoed by a u-boat in 1942, 20 miles (32 km) south of Panama City, past Cape San Blas and Port St. Joe, used for torpedo practice later creating large debris field, part of bow section rises up 60 feet (18 meters) above the bottom, 2 boilers, propeller shaft and rudder still there, amberjacks, grouper, barracuda, rays, sharks, experienced level
+Empire Mica: 115 feet (34 meters), 479-foot (144-meter) British tanker built in 1941, torpedoed by a u-boat in 1942, 20 miles (32 km) south of Panama City, past Cape San Blas and Port St. Joe, used for torpedo practice later creating large debris field, part of bow section rises up 60 feet (18 meters) above the bottom, 2 boilers, propeller shaft, and rudder still there, amberjacks, grouper, barracuda, rays, sharks, experienced level

-Panama City Florida Accommodations
+Panama City Florida Transportation, Diving, and Accommodations

 Panama City Beach Activities (aside from scuba diving)

-The beach, beach side activities, restaurants and nightlife are of course the main draw.
-In addition, there are a great many tourist attractions around Panama City including fishing, air-boat tours of inland waterways, ocean boat tours, some to find dolphins, a pirate cruise, Gulf World Aquarium, Zoo World (zoo and botanical garden), Man in the Sea Museum, Coconut Creek amusement park, Conservation Park, St. Andrews State Park, several water parks, various other parks and beach tours.
+The beach, beachside activities, restaurants, and nightlife are of course the main draw.
+In addition, there are a great many tourist attractions around Panama City including fishing, airboat tours of inland waterways, ocean boat tours, some to find dolphins, a pirate cruise, Gulf World Aquarium, Zoo World (zoo and botanical garden), Man in the Sea Museum, Coconut Creek amusement park, Conservation Park, St. Andrews State Park, several water parks, various other parks, and beach tours.

 Panama City Beach Photos